esimov/triangle/README.md

 ## Features

 #### Features implemented
-- [x] Can process whole directories concurrently.
+- [x] Can process recursively whole directories and subdirectories concurrently.
 - [x] Supports various image types.
 - [x] There is no need to specify the file type, the CLI tool can recognize automatically the input and output file type.
 - [x] Possibility to save the generated image as an **SGV** file.
 - [x] The generated SVG file can be accessed from the Web browser directly.
 - [x] Clean and intuitive API.
 The core method responsible with the image triangulation not only that accepts image files but can also work with image data.
 This means that the `Draw` method can be invoked even on data streams.
 Check this [demo](https://github.com/esimov/pigo-wasm-demos#face-triangulator) for reference.

 #### Features to be implemented